How to develop a custom app: Planning, mobile development and tools

 In light of this, define what functions your app really needs.
 In other words, you have to drop out the features your application can work without.

 Your first version of the app should be a task-specific one.
-It is not necessary to introduce the full scope of features right of the bat.
+Of course, it is not necessary to introduce the full scope of features right of the bat.
 It is more reasonable to implement new features in a piecemeal manner.
 Thus, if you feel sure that a feature works well, you can move on and release a new one in the next app update.

 #4 Start sketching the layout of your app